khera/utf8-inline-cleaner/README.md

 Encoding::FixLatin::fix_latin function.
 If the result is different than what we started with, the new value is updated for that column.

+The goal is to end up with data that is all UTF-8 clean, and can then be loaded into a database created with the `UTF8` encoding in PostgreSQL either via dump/reload or some other replication strategy.

 ## Assumptions

 This program is written to use with PostgreSQL (tested with